-You can draw, paint, print, use clay, construct a 3D structure, use fabric and fibre, use digital media or get really creative and use mixed media.
+You can draw, paint, print, use clay, construct a 3D structure, use fabric and fibre, create a collage...
+Let your creativity flow!

 You can share the message of '#SomeoneLikeMe' with a school display, by holding an art exhibition, or on your school website!
 Share your creative process with us by using #SomeoneLikeMe on Instagram and Facebook!